snabbco/snabb/README.md

 netns, iopl, ioperm, futex
 ...

-from elsewhere
-mkfifo, mkfifoat(3), isatty(3) - not actually syscalls.

 ### 64 bit fileops on 32 bit

 These now work and have tests, the 64 bit operations are always used on 32 bit architectures.